Combat Sports (album)

 Combat Sports is the fourth studio album by English indie rock band, The Vaccines.
 The album was released on 30 March 2018 through Columbia Records.
 It is the first album recorded with keyboardist Timothy Lanham and drummer Yoann Intonti, both of whom had originally joined the band as touring musicians during the English Graffiti album cycle, with Lanham added from the campaign's inception, while Intonti—who was still a member of Spector at the time—replaced the departed Pete Robertson in the last phase of the campaign.
 Both became involved in the making of Combat Sports at the midway point before being promoted to full members of the band with Lanham pictured wearing a T-shirt with the album title featured on the front cover, an idea inspired by the album's opening track, "Put It on a T-Shirt".
-The overall cover art concept is an homage to the band's debut album, albeit a "more of an abrasive version of that".
+The overall cover art concept is an homage to the band's debut album, albeit "more of an abrasive version of that".
 The album title itself came out in the immediate aftermath of a fight that broke out in the studio between Young and Cowan towards the end of making the album.

 It charted at number four on the UK Albums Chart upon release.